SebastianOderland/PrimaryDomain/README.md

 - Probably redo the process of importing DNS-Records
 - Either check all the "potential" outcome before executing anything, or store a backup of the data
 - Update primary domain in WHMCS

+## Order of Execution

+1. Get the current Subdomains and DNS Zones
+2. Delete current Addon Domain
+3. Change Primary Domain
+4. Create new Addon Domain
+5. Get the new Subdomains and DNS Zones
+6. Import old DNS Records into new DNS Zones